peshkova - Fotolia

 "In the back of my mind, I'm always asking, 'Are we sure about what it's saying?'"

 So Vael, CISO at graphics arts company Esko, directed his teams to develop and implement safeguards that range from testing procedures to procurement guidelines to prove that the AI is, in fact, delivering valid outcomes.

 "We always take that step back to make sure we're confident [in the AI systems]," said Vael, a former board director with IT governance association ISACA.

 Vael has teams test the AI systems by inputting fake data and studying the results.
 The teams also review algorithms to ensure quality, manage risk and reduce the chance of biases being built into the equations.
-They've adjusted and extended traditional controls to guarantee that the data being fed into the AI systems, as well as the intelligence being produced, has adequate security and privacy protections.
+They've adjusted and traditional controls to guarantee that the data being fed into the AI systems, as well as the intelligence being produced, has adequate security and privacy protections.
 Vael also asks vendors about the AI capabilities -- and AI controls -- baked into their products.

 Esko's precautions are completely on point, according to experts.
 As organizations adopt more artificial intelligence technologies, they will need to simultaneously develop strong programs to govern them.
 An AI governance program should address how AI should be used, the data it uses and how to validate its algorithms and results, as well as how and when to take corrective measures.

 "Organizations need this due diligence so the algorithms don't have any unintended consequences," said Ritu Jyoti, program vice president of artificial intelligence strategies with IDC's software market research and advisory practice.